Officials investigating after graphic images spray painted on walls at William G. Enloe High School

-Students and staff arrived at William G. Enloe High School on Friday morning to find some graphic images and messages spray painted on the outside walls.
+Students and staff arrived at William G. Enloe High School on Friday morning to find some graphic sexual images and racist messages spray painted on the outside walls.

-It appears the messages were targeted the school's principal Dr. Will Chavis.
+It appears some of the messages were targeted at the school's principal Dr. Will Chavis.

-The school was placed on a code yellow lockdown during the investigation.
+The school was also placed on a code yellow lockdown Friday morning, but Wake County Schools spokesperson Lisa Luten said it actually had nothing to do with the graffiti.
+The graffiti was discovered at the same time a hoax threat was sent via social media.

+The school went into lockdown, and the student suspected of making the threat was quickly caught.

 Officials investigating after graphic images spray painted on walls at William G. Enloe High School